Best Canadian bank accounts for non-residents [2026]

 Last updated

-This guide walks through a few options from popular banks in Canada.
-As well as banks in Canada, we'll also include online alternatives like Wise and Revolut which may offer a more flexible option if you want to apply as a non-resident and you're not planning on moving to Canada soon.
+This guide covers options from popular Canadian banks, as well as online alternatives like Wise and Revolut, which may offer a more flexible solution for non-residents not planning to move to Canada anytime soon.

 Go to Wise